NJ Leaving the Scene of an Accident with Serious Injury

 While the motor vehicle pedigree of the law only requires knowledge on the part of the suspect that he was involved in an accident, a criminal violation for leaving the scene of an accident also requires proof that the defendant knowingly left the scene.

 It is important to understand that neither aggravated assault nor assault by auto are lesser included offenses of knowingly leaving the scene of a motor vehicle accident involving serious personal injury.
 Accordingly, a conviction under N.J.S.A.
 2C:12-1.1 does not merge into either of the aforesaid offenses and an individual could therefore be arrested, indicted and convicted of two of these charges although they arise out of a single accident.
-In terms of grading, an individual may be charged with a Third Degree Crime or Fourth Degree Crime under the statute.
-In either event, however, the presumption of non-incarceration which would otherwise apply under the New Jersey criminal code for a Third Degree or Fourth Degree charge do not apply.
+In terms of grading, an individual may be charged with a third-degree crime or fourth-degree crime under the statute.
+In either event, however, the presumption of non-incarceration which would otherwise apply under the New Jersey criminal code for a third-degree or fourth-degree charge does not apply.

-If you require legal representation for a Third Degree or Fourth Degree indictment for leaving the scene of an accident, the lawyers at our defense law firm a prepared to defend you.
+If you require legal representation for a third-degree or fourth-degree indictment for leaving the scene of an accident, the lawyers at our defense law firm are prepared to defend you.
 We are a statewide criminal practice and appear in Monmouth County, Ocean County, Atlantic County, Mercer County, Burlington County, Middlesex County, Union County, Somerset County, Passaic County, Hudson County, Essex County and Bergen County.
 A lawyer is available to speak to you immediately and initial consultations with our attorneys are free.
 You should not delay in contacting a lawyer if you are under investigation, have been indicted or arrested for leaving the scene, as the best results are often reached in cases where a defense attorney has gotten involved early.